Paley-Wiener theorems for a p-adic spherical variety: Introduction

 We remark that \eqref{explicitiota}, in combination with the fact that $\iota^* \iota$ is the identity on $\mathcal S_w$-invariants, provide an explicit way to invert this map by means of normalized Eisenstein integrals.
 Notice that we do not explicitly identify the scattering maps; this can be the object of further research, with a number-theoretic flavor since their poles are often related to $L$-functions.
-We only describe their relation to normalized Eisenstein integrals in \eqref{Bmatrices}.
+We only describe their relation to normalized Eisenstein integrals in \eqref{Bmatrices}, and give a few examples of those scattering operators in \S \ref{sec:examples}.

 A corollary of this theorem (or its previous version \ref{HCPW1}) is the existence of a ring of \emph{multipliers} on $\mathscr C(X)$.
 Notice that each $w\in W_X(\Omega,\Theta)$ induces the isomorphism \eqref{wisomdisc} between discrete centers.
 Let: